RajaGitHubRepo/hello-world/Angular_Ngrx/Redux_Pattern.md

        }
       If you need to change the state, you need to replace the whole state object (as state is immutable)
 ## Reducers:
     Reducers are functions, that specify how state changes in response to an action.
-Reducer is a pure function which accepts two orguments (state, action) and returns a new state. state = is a previous state action = dispatched update state.
+    Reducer is a pure function which accepts two orguments (state, action) and returns a new state.
+    State = is a previous state
+    Action = dispatched update state.

 ## NGRX effect:
     To manage side effects we use NGRX effects library.

 Components don't put the information in to the store, rather they dispatch an action for the reducer to update the store.
 Components don't read the information from the store, then they use selector to recieve state change notfications.